Yu S. Huang

 My career also includes experience as a Bioinformatics Scientist at Illumina Inc. (San Diego) and a Postdoctoral Researcher in Human Genetics at UCLA.
 I earned my Ph.D. in Computational Biology and Bioinformatics from USC, specializing in statistical methods for association mapping and population genetics under the supervision of Magnus Nordborg.
 I also developed graph theory algorithms for inferring gene functions.
 Through a Ph.D. program founded by mathematician M.S.
 Waterman, I gained a comprehensive understanding of statistics, probability, and stochastic processes.

 I received my B.S. in Biology from Fudan University in July 2003, during which I became proficient in C/C++, PostgreSQL, Java, Python, and Linux systems.
-My fascination with automating tasks through programming and modeling began in 8th grade with my first BASIC program on an Intel-8088 PC.
+My fascination with computers began with writing my first BASIC program on an Intel-8088 PC in the 8th grade.

-In my spare time, I enjoy reading and board sports like surfing, skateboarding, and snowboarding.
+In my spare time, I enjoy reading, surfing, skateboarding, and snowboarding.

 latest posts